Roads in winter

 But, its not practical or affordable to grit all roads and footpaths.
 No council can do this.

-We grit about 52% of our roads when ice or snow is forecast.
-This is significantly more than the Scottish average of 44%.
+We grit about 52% of our roads when ice or snow is forecast; which is more than the Scottish average of 49%.

 We also grit main footpaths in town centres when ice or snow is forecast.
 If there has been a lot of snow we will clear and grit other main footpaths.
 Generally, though footpaths in residential areas will not be gritted.